 By Troy Wilde

-She explains that being shy made transitions during her childhood pretty hard, “I remember moving to Phoenix from the Los Angeles area and starting the sixth grade and having a really hard time making new friends.
-Thankfully, attending ASU has helped me make a lot of new friends and being a journalist requires me to interview people I don’t know – and that has helped me to open up a lot.”
+“I remember moving to Phoenix from the Los Angeles area and starting the sixth grade and having a really hard time making new friends.
+Thankfully, attending ASU helped me make a lot of new friends and being a journalist requires me to interview people I don’t know – and that has helped me to open up a lot.”

-Jenny adds that the success advisers with College Success Arizona are a good resource, “I’ve had about three advisers and they have all been so incredibly helpful – providing recommendation letters and advising me on what I want to do, and just checking up on me.”
+Jenny adds that the success advisers with College Success Arizona were a good resource, “I’ve had about three advisers and they were all so incredibly helpful – providing recommendation letters and advising me on what I want to do, and just checking up on me.”

-Jenny’s parents always expected her to do well in school and earn a scholarship or two, “My mom and dad are nail technicians so we didn’t have the money to pay for my college.
+Jenny’s adds that her parents always expected her to do well in school and earn a scholarship or two, “My mom and dad are nail technicians, so we didn’t have the money to pay for my college.
 They set high expectations for me and I believe that their encouragement helped me do well in school and succeed in earning the College Success Arizona scholarship.”